Iceland–Norway relations: Economic assistance

 In connection with the 2008–2012 Icelandic financial crisis, the Norwegian government provided Iceland with a €500 million 5-year loan to stabilise the Icelandic króna in November 2008.
 The Norwegian Foreign Minister Jonas Gahr Støre said after meeting Icelandic Prime Minister Geir Haarde that "We want to show our support for the international initiative and we will be providing support to Iceland in the near future."

 Foreign policy and defence

-In 2007, the two countries signed a defence agreement, covering surveillance and military defense of Icelandic air space and economic zone.
+On April 24th, 2007, the two countries signed a defence agreement, covering surveillance and military defense of Icelandic air space and economic zone.
 It means that Norwegian jet fighters and surveillance aircraft will be patrolling Icelandic air space.
 It is underlined that the agreement with Norway only covers peace time.
 In case of a military conflict it is still NATO and the United States Government that will carry the main responsibility for Iceland's defence.
 The agreement was signed following the decision to withdraw the US military from the Keflavík naval air base in 2006.